Approximation of a stochastic wave equation in dimension three, with application to a support theorem in H\"{o}lder norm: Appendix

 \section{Appendix}

-We start this section with a theorem on existence and uniqueness of solution to a class of equations which in particular applies to \eqref{s3.7}, and therefore also to \eqref{s1.6}, and to \eqref{s3.6}.
-For related results, we refer the reader to \cite [Theorem 13]{dalang}, \cite[Theorem 4.3]{dalang-quer}, and \cite[Proposition 4.0.4]{ortiz2011}.
-In comparison with these references, here we state the theorem in spatial dimension $d=3$, and we assume that $G$ is the fundamental solution of the wave equation in dimension three.

-\begin{theorem} Let $G$ denote the fundamental solution to the wave equation in dimension three and $M$ a Gaussian process as given in the Introduction.
-Consider the stochastic evolution equation defined by
+We start this section with a theorem on existence and uniqueness of solution to a class of equations which in particular applies to \eqref {s3.7}, and therefore also to \eqref{s1.6}, and to \eqref{s3.6}.
+For related results, we refer the reader to \cite {dalang}, Theorem~13, \cite{dalang-quer}, Theorem~4.3 and \cite {ortiz2011}, Proposition~4.0.4.
+In comparison with these references, here we state the theorem in spatial dimension $d=3$, and we assume that $G$ is the fundamental solution of the wave equation in dimension three. \begin{theorem} Let $G$ denote the fundamental solution to the wave equation in dimension three and $M$ a Gaussian process as given in the \hyperref[s1]{Introduction}.
+Consider the stochastic evolution equation defined by where the functions $\sigma, g, b\dvtx \IR\rightarrow\IR$ are Lipschitz continuous. \begin{enumerate}[(ii)] \item[(i)] Assume that $H=\{H_t, t\in[0,T]\}$ is an $\hac$-valued predictable stochastic process such that $C_0:=\sup_\omega\Vert H(\omega)\Vert_{\mathcal{H}_T} <\infty$.